-However, in 2019, Tempus Energy appealed against this decision to the Court of Justice of the European Union (CJEU).
+However, in 2019, Tempus Energy appealed against this decision to the Court of Justice of the European Union (CJEU) (the case has not been settled yet).
 Previously, the same company challenged the British capacity market and the CJEU upheld the company's complaint.